trinker/pathr/README.md

 *sub-path* of the original at most the same number of elements as the original.

-In this example I parse multipath vector:
+In this example I parse a multi-path vector:

     myfiles %>%
         parse_path()